 HMRC collects and administers taxes so that there is enough money to pay for the UK's public services and to help families and individuals who need financial support.

-The work is diverse and intellectually stimulating and includes early responsibility.
+The work is diverse and intellectually stimulating and involves taking on responsibility in the early stages.
 Senior tax professionals investigate the accuracy of tax returns and accounts submitted to HMRC.

-In cases that result in a full enquiry, the following activities may also be carried out:
+In cases that result in a full enquiry, you'll also need to carry out the following activities:

-- The starting salaries for recruits joining the HMRC Tax Professional Graduate Programme is £27,045 nationally and £29,256 in London.
+- The starting salaries for recruits joining the HMRC Tax Professional Graduate Programme are £27,045 nationally and £29,256 in London.

-- Upon successful completion of the intensive four-year training programme, you can expect to move into a senior tax professional post.
-The pay band at this level starts at £47,218 nationally, £53,196 in London.
+- Upon successful completion of the intensive three-year training programme, you can expect to move into a senior tax professional post.
+The pay band at this level starts at £48,389 nationally and £54,461 in London.

 Subject to the restrictions of any pay freeze in place, trainees can receive pay rises and promotions while on the graduate programme.

 Long working hours are occasionally required.
-Flexible working hours are widely available.
-Part-time work, job-share and term-time only working are potentially available, as are special leave and career breaks.
-Maternity, adoption and paternity leave are also available.
+Flexible working hours are widely available, while you'll need to discuss the option of part-time work, job share and term-time only working, special leave and career breaks.
+You'll also be entitled to maternity, adoption and paternity leave, should you need it.

 What to expect